 - Whether the noncustodial parent is paying support for any other children

 It is the duty of Family Courts to determine the amount of child support

-contact our offices to discuss your case with an experienced attorney!
+contact to discuss your case with an experienced attorney!

 New York Child Support Guidelines